Choosing the Right Tool for Fragile Loads

 - Potential for Load Drop if Seal Breaks: Any break in the vacuum seal—caused by a dent, surface contamination, or poor pad contact—can cause a load drop.
 Safety experts recommend fitting vacuum systems with visual or audible alarms that signal a loss of pressure.
 Operators should restrict access to the lifting zone and maintain a low lift height to reduce the consequences of a seal failure.

 - Limited to Non-Porous Materials: Vacuum lifters are ineffective on porous surfaces, such as rough castings or unsealed wood.
-In these cases, mechanical clamps or magnets may be necessary.
+In these cases, mechanical clamps or lifting magnets may be necessary.

 - Training and Compliance: Operators must understand safe operating procedures.
 Health and safety agencies advise training workers to use the correct equipment for the task and follow manufacturer instructions.